MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 - **Not-compliant:** The device failed to apply one or more device compliance policy settings.
 Or, the user hasn't complied with the policies.

-- **Device not synced:** The device failed to report its device compliance policy status because one of the following reasons:
+- **Device not synced:** *(This status isn’t supported by Linux)* The device failed to report its device compliance policy status because one of the following reasons:

   - **Unknown**: The device is offline or failed to communicate with Intune or Azure AD for other reasons.
   - **Error**: The device failed to communicate with Intune and Azure AD, and received an error message with the reason.

+- **Checking status**: *(Applies only to Linux)* Intune is currently evaluating the devices compliance your organization’s policies.

 > [!IMPORTANT]
 > Devices that are enrolled into Intune, but not targeted by any device compliance policies are included in this report under the **Compliant** bucket.